borlandcpp/gira/README.md

     * never tried on Windows

-# Usage
-* prepare `$HOME/.config/gira.toml` with given example
-* `cd` into a gitee project
-* `gira merge 17` will merge PR 17 and update JIRA issue and give instructions for cherry picking
-* `gira --help` inside the git repository

 # TODO
-* Allow manipulation of jira issue
 * All related party has to say OK.
 There seems to be a bug with gitee
-* Should stop when git command fails
-* Default to auto cherry-pick
 * Automatically add Jira link when PR is created
+* `gira.py start` to
+    1. set component
+    1. change to in progress
+    1. wait for branch to be created
+    1. checkout
+* When jira has 1.7.0 and 1.6.7-cmft, PR goes to release-1.6-cmft, should reject
+* --force should ignore jira status
+* Allow manipulation of jira issue